 Do you like chocolate?

-Only the inventive Filipinos can turn chocolate into a delicious breakfast.
+Only the inventive Filipinos can turn chocolate into a range of delicious Filipino breakfasts.

 Champorado is a sweet chocolate rice porridge using sweet glutinous rice (sticky rice) and cocoa powder as the main ingredients.
 The traditional component is tableya (pure cocoa blocks) instead of cocoa powder.

 This porridge can be served hot or cold and, surprisingly, is best when complemented with Tuyo (salted, dried fish).
 Yes, chocolate and salted, dried fish!
 The salty fish offsets any sweetness of the porridge.